emacsorphanage/git-gutter/README.md

 ## Introduction
 `git-gutter.el` is port of [GitGutter](https://github.com/jisaacks/GitGutter)
-which is a plugin of Sublime Text2.
+which is a plugin of Sublime Text.

 `git-gutter.el` does not work well with `linum-mode`.